 It came as no surprise to any of them that Ron was the last one to finish eating, despite being the first one there.
 When he finally finished the three of them headed back up to Gryffindor tower.
 Despite the end of the year fast approaching they were trying to learn as many new spells as they possibly could.
 Well admittedly Ron wasn't doing much studying but he was at least trying harder than he usually would at something like this.
 After an hour of searching through their books Hermione slammed hers on the table in frustration.

 "We've read all these at least three times; there's nothing useful in here anymore!
 We've gone over the books from the library several times too.
 We still need more of an advantage."
 Harry looked at her in sympathy.

 "I agree but what can we do?
 The only other books we haven't looked at are in the Restricted Section and I don't know how we're supposed to get in there.
-I don't think that there's any teacher who will give us a pass, even if we're using them for a good purpose."
+I don't think that there's any teacher who will give us a pass, even if we're using them for a good purpose.
+I guess we could use the Cloak if necessary but I don't want that to be our first option."
 Hermione thought for a moment before an idea seemed to come to her.